Lizzie Lape: U.S. Presidential and literary links

 Lizzie Rogers married eight times, to Jeremiah Lape, George Huffman, Jack Larzelere, Harry DeWitt (son), Jack DeWitt (father), Charles Veon, James Shetler, and John France.

 She owned and/or operated brothels and saloons in Dayton, Lima, Marion, Akron, Stow, and Shelby covering five counties, some simultaneously, including the "White Pigeon" of both Marion and Shelby, Ohio.

 Local newspapers such as the Akron Beacon Journal and the Marion Daily Star capitalized on the sensational and disreputable nature of her businesses, both public and private.
 One account involves the Marion Daily Stars young editor Warren G. Harding and a hoax staged by him upon a competing newspaper editor at Lizzie's White Pigeon.

-Madam Lizzie and her second White Pigeon bordello in Shelby may have helped set a small but intriguing part of the stage for Ohio author Dawn Powell in her thinly veiled Shelby-centric novel, Dance Night.
+Madam Lizzie and her second White Pigeon bordello in Shelby may have helped set a part of the stage for Ohio author Dawn Powell in her thinly veiled Shelby-centric novel, Dance Night.